-The educational levels of the workforce for the region are outlined in Table 11 below.
-Of those ages 18-65+ only 36.5% have a high school diploma or GED.
-This data highlights one of the major barriers in the Southern Georgia region.
+Lack of education is one of the major barriers in the Southern Georgia region and the data provided supports this.
 It is very apparent that workforce development activities that assist with obtaining a HS/GED and some type of post-secondary certificate or credential is essential.